Approach and Principles

 I value looking to research and evidence-based practices of related fields to better understand behavior science.
 Collaboration with other professionals is important to me and I seek to integrate learning from other fields into my work.

 I provide a free 30-minute information session for families as an opportunity for them to meet me.
 No personal information will be gathered at this time, nor is there any obligation to initiate services after this meeting.
-The purpose of this information session is simply to get to know me, my services and ask any questions you may have.
+The purpose of this information session is simply to get to know me, my services and I can answer any questions you may have.

 Services are currently provided via telehealth or a hybrid model.

-Combining Positive Behaviour Support, Behaviour Analysis, Behavioural Skills Training and Acceptance and Commitment Training, I support families in meaningful change by involving families in the process of assessment, collaborating, coaching, practicing and implementing practical and effective behaviour change strategies
+Combining Positive Behaviour Support, Behaviour Analysis, and Acceptance and Commitment Training, I support families in meaningful change by involving families in the process of assessment, collaborating, coaching, practicing and implementing practical and effective behaviour change strategies

 Behavioural Skills Training